UWM-Libraries/waml-openindexmaps-workshop/exercise1.md

 Let's explore the values in the table, to get an idea of how we might want to convert the fields into OpenIndexMaps properties.

-- Right-click the "County_Erie2008_DEM_Index" layer > Open Attribute Table
+- Right-click the "cuba_62k_1913_gdx" layer > Open Attribute Table

+`TODO: replace the field names with GDX or cleaned up version`

 Notice the values found in the different fields: